vegastexteditor/vegas-legacy/Readme.md

       Options that are preserved between sessions

   - **Actions (act):**
-     Actions are rudimentary... actions such as backspace, delete, scroll down, cut, paste
+     Actions are rudimentary... actions such as moveCursorLeft, removePreviousCharacter, scroll down, cut, paste

   - **Macros:**
      Sets of actions and that contain custom logic, macros should be small